You have a camera, a flash, and a tripod. You’re ready to get into real estate photography, but you’re not exactly sure how to make money from it.

 You’ll be photographing spaces in both situations, but the marketing needs and processes differ significantly.
 Also, the rates are very different for real estate photography jobs versus interior photography jobs for designers.

-If you’re not sure, I would recommend starting with real estate jobs.
+If you’re not sure, I would recommend starting with photography for real estate jobs.
 Those are easier to book, the process is simpler and quicker, and client investment is much lower.
 Real estate photo shoots are the perfect way to learn how to photograph spaces.

 Your research should first include local rates for real estate packages and interior design photos.
 Then, you should make a list of local agents or designers that you would want to work with, and look into sample images for real estate photography and for interior photography.

 These will help you get a better feel for the style.
-You might even meet some fellow photographers who can show you the ropes.
+You might even meet some fellow professional photographers who can show you the ropes.

 2. Create Customer Experience